0o-de-lally/thesis-market/docs/strategy-brief/product-strategy.md

 Open Libra is a different kind of blockchain.
 We prioritize the long game.
 The blockchain exists for the asset $LBR and to make it a valuable asset into perpetuity.
 As such we don't plan to fight the typical L1 battle, to become a world computer.
 Instead we include apps and features and games which improve the probability of $LBR compounding into perpetuity.

-## Vision-Market: A Curated Prediction Market for Megatrends
+## Thesis-Market: A Curated Prediction Market for Megatrends

-**TLDR:** Vision-Market is a prediction market application on Open Libra, curated to include markets for megatrends in business and society.
+**TLDR:** Thesis-Market is a prediction market application on Open Libra, curated to include markets for megatrends in business and society.

 Over time, prediction markets help surface private information and reveal experts.
 Open Libra can create markets for long-term themes such as:
 - Economic progress